 Whether it’s an Arctic Vortex rolling south or just a cold snap, even just a few days of lower temperatures can freeze pipes that aren’t well-insulated or protected from the weather.
 When they freeze, pipes can burst and flood your house.
-That moisture can lead to foundation damage if it’s not discovered and repaired right away.
+That moisture can lead to foundation damage and the need for foundation repairs if it’s not discovered and repaired right away.

 “Continued freezing and expansion inside the pipe causes water pressure to increase downstream — between the ice blockage and a closed faucet at the end,” the IIBHS says in its publication, “Freeing and Bursting Pipes” (PDF).
 “It’s this increase in water pressure that leads to pipe failure.
 Upstream from the ice blockage, the water can always retreat back towards its source, so there is no pressure build-up to cause a break.”